 We applied the same analysis to the cefoperazone-treated mice to understand what community features were relevant to clearing C. difficile.
 Increasing the dose of cefoperazone shifted the dominant community members from relatives of the Porphyromonadaceae, Bacteroides and Akkermansia to relatives of the Lactobacillus and Enterobacteriaceae at the time of challenge (Figure 1E, S1).
 We saw a similar increase in relatives of Enterobacteriaceae with clindamycin.
 However, the cefoperazone-treated mice that had larger increases in Enterobacteriaceae were unable to clear C. difficile.
 We next investigated the differences between the cefoperazone-treated mice that cleared C. difficile to those that did not.
 For the communities that cleared C. difficile, diversity was maintained throughout the experiment (Figure 2B).
-The mice treated with cefoperazone that remained colonized experienced an increase in alpha diversity, likely driven by the decrease in highly abundant populations and increase in low abundant populations (Figure 1E).
+A subset of mice treated with cefoperazone that remained colonized experienced an increase in α-diversity, possibly driven by the decrease in highly abundant populations and increase in low abundant populations (Figure 1E, S2).
 These persistently colonized communities also had a large shift away from the initial community structure caused by the antibiotic treatment (P < 0.05), which remained through the end of the experiment (P < 0.05) (Figure 2B).
+The α-diversity of mice treated with cefoperazone did not vary significantly by dosage (Figure S3).
 These data suggested that it was necessary for cefoperazone-treated mice to become more similar to the initial pre-antibiotic community structure to clear C. difficile.

 We next investigated the changes in OTU abundances between the communities that cleared C. difficile and those that did not to elucidate the community members involved in clearance.
 Communities that remained colonized were significantly enriched in facultative anaerobic populations including Enterococcus, Pseudomonas, Staphylococcus, and Enterobacteriaceae at the time of challenge.
 Communities that cleared C. difficile had significant enrichment in 10 different OTUs related to the Porphyromonadaceae at the end of the experiment (Figure 3A).
 We were also interested in the temporal changes within each community so we investigated which OTUs changed due to antibiotic treatment or during the C. difficile colonization.
 The majority of significant temporal differences in OTUs for cefoperazone-treated mice occurred in persistently colonized communities.
-Persistently colonized communities had a persistent loss of numerous relatives of the Porphyromonadaceae and increases in the relative abundance of facultative anaerobes (Figure 4C, S2).
-Overall, persistent C. difficile colonization in cefoperazone-treated mice was associated with a shift in the microbiota to a new community structure which seemed unable to recover from the antibiotic perturbation, whereas clearance occurred when the community was capable of returning to its original structure.
+Persistently colonized communities had a persistent loss of numerous relatives of the Porphyromonadaceae and increases in the relative abundance of facultative anaerobes (Figure 4C, S4).
+Overall, persistent C. difficile colonization in cefoperazone-treated mice was associated with a shift in the microbiota to a new community structure which was unable to recover from the antibiotic perturbation, whereas clearance occurred when the community was capable of returning to its original structure.